fcomoreira1/fcomoreira1/README.md

 - **Generative Seismic Modeling** - GAN-based generation of high-quality seismic waveforms; conducted with the Swiss Data Science Center.
 - **Better Sampling for Class-Incremental Learning** - Developed a prototype-based sampling method for CIL based on the relationship between catastrophic forgetting and feature space representations.
 - **Robustness Verification** - Implemented a convex-relaxation-based verifier for neural network robustness.
+- **Siamese Networks for Few-shot Learning** - Explored few-shot learning with Omniglot dataset and compared the performance of Siamese Network architecture with statistical and clustering methods.
 - **Face Identification System** - Led a 13-person team building a C++ & OpenCV-based authentication system using statistical methods.

 ## 🧑‍💻 Jobs